-Clay is a specialist in postwar U.S. history.
-His research interests include the histories of American cities, suburbs, gender, sexuality, and politics.
-His article "Building a 'Family Friendly' Metropolis: Sexuality, the State, and Postwar Housing Policy" was published in the Journal of Urban History in September 2013.
-His book, The Closet and the Cul-de-Sac: The Politics of Sexual Privacy in Northern California, will be published by The University of Pennsylvania Press in March 2019.
-He is currently writing an essay on the early history of the Log Cabin Republicans, the nation’s largest group of gay conservatives.
-He is also beginning a new project on the history of the gun control movement in the United States since the 1960s.
+Howard’s article "Building a 'Family Friendly' Metropolis: Sexuality, the State, and Postwar Housing Policy" was published in the Journal of Urban History in September 2013.
+He has also written an essay on the history of the Log Cabin Republicans, the nation’s largest group of gay conservatives.
+It will appear in December 2019 in an anthology entitled Beyond the Politics of the Closet.

 He is currently working on two new projects on U.S. history since the 1960s.
 One is an article on the history of sexuality and mortgage lending.
 The other is a new book project on gun violence and gun control activism.

 Howard teaches classes on the history of American cities and suburbs (HIST3040), the Sexual Revolution and its legacies (HIST4010), modern American history (HIST2002), and U.S. history since the 1960s (HIST3016).
 He also teaches courses at the graduate level, including an urban history seminar (HIST7014).